Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 For some ideas on hiking hydration, read this.

-- Wear high performance active wear designed for women hikers whose size range is hard to find in athletic clothing (that links calls out the best brands).
+Wear high performance active wear designed for women hikers whose size range can be hard to find in athletic clothing (that links calls out the best brands).

-- Keep a hiking diary/log/journal of where you've been, what you've seen, and how it feels to be striding down the hiking trail with the weight of your pack on your back.
-Emphasize your experiences, not your weight loss, as your hiking miles pile up.
+Keep a hiking diary/log/journal of where you've been, what you've seen, and how it feels to be striding down a hiking trail with the weight of your pack on your back.

-- Realize that hiking is a self-perpetuating cycle of hard work, joy and reward.
-Over and over again, women who start hiking improve other areas of life, not just how much the scale says.
+Realize that hiking is a self-perpetuating cycle of hard work, joy and reward.
+Over and over again, women who start hiking improve other areas of life, not just how much the scale says or the jeans fit.